 How Does EEAT Factor Into Algorithm Updates?

-For example, in early August of 2018, many sites were impacted by Google’s core algorithm update that has become known as the “Medic” update.
+For example, in early August 2018, many sites were impacted by Google’s core algorithm update that has become known as the “Medic” update.

 While unconfirmed by Google, the larger SEO community examined the data and concluded that this update hurt YMYL sites that were not meeting EEAT expectations.
 On the flip side, it seems to have rewarded YMYL sites that met high-quality standards.
 The industry-wide conclusion is that YMYL sites need to exercise due diligence to make sure their EEAT signals measure up.